Do Names Echo Semantics? A Large-Scale Study of Identifiers Used in C++'s Named Casts: Methodology

-\prettyref{fig:arh_diagram} presents an overview of our tooling.
+\prettyref{fig:arh_diagram} presents an overview of our tool.
 We rely on a Clang plugin to traverse the abstract syntax tree (AST) of source files.
 Our plugin traverses every node to discover named cast expressions and then determines if the expression is part of a larger sub-tree representing an assignment operation or a method call expression.
-Details of this process can be found in Section \ref{subsec:Extraction-of-Named-Casts}.
-From the set of named casts, we prioritise those casts where the \emph{source }and\emph{ destination }are significantly different for manual investigation.
-Details of our prioritisation process can be found in Section \ref{subsec:Data-analysis} and the results of our manual investigation can be found in Section \ref{subsec:Qualitative-analysis}.
+Details of this process can be found in \hyperref[subsec:Extraction-of-Named-Casts]{Section 3.2}.
+We detail the analysis of the extracted dataset in \hyperref[subsec:Data-analysis]{Section 3.3} and the results of our manual investigation can be found in \hyperref[subsec:Qualitative-analysis]{Section 4.5}.

 Our corpus is generated from the Chromium project {[}\citeauthor{chrome} \citeyear{chrome}{]}.
 Chromium is an extensive system written in C++ and it only supports the Clang compiler for building.
 Chromium uses the Ninja build system and GN {[}\citeauthor{gn} \citeyear{gn}{]} as a meta-build system that generates Ninja build files.
 The Ninja files run the Clang compiler, for which our analysis plugin is written, on the C++ files.
 Therefore, we modified the meta-build system to use a local version of Clang that is compatible with our plugin.
 The output generated by our modified compilation phase is a JSON file containing the named cast information for every C++ file that is compiled.
 These named casts constitute the dataset for our analysis which is described next.